jimmyhmiller/PlayGround/writings/programming/Notes on Abstraction.md

 So what about degrees of abstraction?
 Let's take a famous programming example, monads.
 As I mentioned in Cheng Lou's proposal monads are a pretty famous example of "very" abstract things.
 And yet Cheng Lou's notion of power would actually make monads less abstract than functions.
 So to keep our language precise, let's talk about monads vs functions in haskell.
 In haskell, why would a monad be more abstract than a function?
 Here it actually seems pretty straight forward.
 A monad is built out of functions.
 If Y is built out of X then Y is more abstract than X. We will end up with a partial order, even when restricting our bases.
 I need to review making things up because I think there is a lot that is useful there.

 ### Random Thoughts

 * Are abstraction and reification related?
 * Conceptual Engineering and abstraction?

+### Abstraction Criteria

+* A primitive is not an abstraction
+* An abstraction must be multi-realizable
+* Abstractions have instances which are the realizers
+* Abstractions are built